6. Stakeholder Engagement

 - Technical advisors working in the field who are in daily contact with plumbers, sanitary engineers and architects.

-- During the reporting year, around 35,000 professionals were provided with training in products, tools, software tools and installation skills at the 29 Geberit Information Centres in Europe and overseas.
+- During the reporting year, around 22,000 professionals (previous year 35,000) were provided with training on products, tools, software tools and installation skills at the 29 Geberit Information Centres in Europe and overseas.
+This decline was compensated for by a wide range of webinars and alternative training formats with 52,000 people (previous year 2,000) taking part.

-- Launch of an end user campaign in Germany, Austria and Switzerland under the title ”Better bathrooms, better lives”, see Business Report > Business and financial review > Financial Year 2019 > Customers.
+- Continuation of the end user campaign in a further twelve European markets under the title ”Better bathrooms, better lives”, see Business Report > Business and financial review > Financial Year 2020 > Customers.

 Shareholders and analysts: